xarvatium/the-random-project/README.md

 # Random Wiki Bot
-The GitHub for the Random Wiki Article Bot
+The GitHub for the Random Bot